BYLAWS of the League of Women Voters of Tompkins County

 Section 3.
 Action by the Annual Meeting.

-The Board shall consider the recommendations sent in by the voting members two months prior to the annual meeting and shall formulate a proposed program.
+The annual meeting shall act upon the program using the following procedures: a.
+The board shall consider the recommendations sent in by the voting members two months prior to the annual meeting and shall formulate a proposed program.

-1. The proposed program shall be sent to all members not fewer than 20 days before the annual meeting.
+b.
+The proposed program shall be sent to all members not fewer than 20 days before the annual meeting.

-Changes in the program, in the case of altered conditions, may be made provided that:
+e.
+Changes in the program, in the case of altered conditions, may be made provided that: i. information concerning the proposed changes has been sent to all

-a. information concerning the proposed changes has been sent to all members at least two weeks prior to a general membership meeting and
+members at least two weeks prior to a general membership

-b. final action by the membership is taken at a subsequent meeting.
+ii. final action by the membership is taken at a subsequent meeting.

 Section 4.
 Member Action.